Fri. Nov 15th, 2024

 The new Scottish hate crime law sends a vital message to the few in our society who still propagate prejudice that their hatred will not be tolerated while protecting freedom of expression.

-Any reasonable person would see that, even if person A possessed well-concealed prejudices, thereason why the offence was committed was not prejudice, but anger, a sense of betrayal, and grief given the violation of their long-term romantic relationship.
+Even if person A possessed well-concealed prejudices, the reason why the offence was committed was not prejudice, but anger, a sense of betrayal, and grief given the violation of their long-term romantic relationship.
 In this example scenario, the offence manifested in a racially prejudiced way, but was not motivated or caused by racial prejudice.
 On what basis, then, should this motivation be completely dispensed with in favour of prejudice?

 This brings us to the second point that requires scrutiny, that evidence ‘from a single source’ is enough to prove ‘an offence is aggravated by prejudice.’
 The new law sets a low threshold for proving that a person is motivated by prejudice.
 It is not necessary to prove a long-standing prejudice based on evidence accumulated over time, instead requiring only a single source.
 Given that it is possible that a slip of the tongue while committing another offense may result in a harsher sentence under the new hate crime law, why is the burden of evidence so low?